danwing/metadata/draft-rw-flow-metadata.md

 Reliable packets cannot afford to be lost.
 This refers to network traffic where the successful delivery of each data packet is crucial.
 Protocols used for this type of traffic prioritize accuracy and completeness over speed.
 They ensure that every packet reaches its destination, even if it requires retransmission due to packet loss or error.
 Examples include file transfers and email delivery.

 * When signaled in binary, the Loss-Tolerant bit is cleared (0).
+* When signaled in JSON, it is incoded as "Loss-Tolerant" and value "false".
-The QUIC metadata in network bits will look like
+* The QUIC metadata in network bits will look like:

 | Loss-Tolerant | Real-Time | DC | CID |
 |:-------------:|:---------:|:--:|:---:|
 | 0 | W | X | Y Y ...
 Y |
 {: #Reliable-network-bits title="Network-Bits"}

-* When signaled in JSON, it is incoded as "Loss-Tolerant" and value "false".

 When there is loss detected between 2 nodes, using the above QoS measurement, the network will endeavor to deliver the packet reliably using any means the network decides to (some e.g., using FEC, stronger radio transmission, 3x transmits – up to the network to decide).